ohlab/SMEG/README.md

 ### growth_est module #

-For the final step, SMEG estimates growth rate of representatives strains using gene dosage or SNP-based method.
-The choice of method (-m flag) depends on the deepSplit method in the previous step (i.e build_rep module). **If deepSplit = 4 option was used to generate representative strains, SNP-based method (default) should be used.** Gene dosage method, which is much faster and requires fewer algorithmic steps, is only suitable for deepSplit method = 0.
+For the final step, SMEG estimates growth rate of representatives strains using gene-based or SNP-based method.
+The choice of method (-m flag) depends on the deepSplit method in the previous step (i.e build_rep module). **If deepSplit = 4 option was used to generate representative strains, SNP-based method (default) should be used.** Gene-based method, which is much faster and requires fewer algorithmic steps, is only suitable for deepSplit method = 0.
 Nonetheless, SNP-based method is applicable to ALL deepSplit options.

 *Summary*

-*DeepSplit = 0 ---> Gene dosage or SNP-method*
+*DeepSplit = 0 ---> Gene-based or SNP-method*

 *DeepSplit = 4 ---> SNP-method*

-*Gene dosage method --> Fast method, estimates growth rates for fewer strains*
+*Gene-based method --> Fast method, estimates growth rates for fewer strains*

 *SNP-method --> Slower method, estimates growth rates for more strains*